motttey/motttey/README.md

 Software Engineer / Data Engineer in Japan

-I'm Insered in Data Visualization, Visual Analytics and Creativity Support Systems.
+- Insered in Data Visualization, Visual Analytics and Creativity Support Systems.

-I'm curretly working on front-end development of media-service.
+- Currently working on front-end development of media-service.

 **Languages**: